Being in a slump sucks BIG TIME.

 More Obstacles?
 No Problem.

-Ok so lets say you’re in the 1% of people in the world who doesn’t like music, or you’re not able to hit pots and pans together (because you don’t have arms).
+Ok so lets say you’re in the 1% of people in the world who doesn’t like music and you’re not able to hit pots and pans together (because you don’t have arms).

 Don’t give up just yet. there is still hope!